AmanVerma1067/Chessify-WebApp/README.md

 - ✅ Play chess against an AI
 - 🧠 Moves generation is powered by Minimax and alpha-beta-pruning with depth control and Opening moves played using a real chess opening book.
 - ♟️ Uses Stockfish (local or remote) for move analysis and fallback.
-- 🎨 Interactive UI with drag-and-drop and click-to-move
+- 🎨 Interactive UI with drag-and-drop and click-to-move.
-- 💡 Highlights legal moves
+- 💡 Highlights legal moves.
 - ⚙️ Fully responsive and modern interface
-- 🌙 Dark mode support (if implemented)
+- 🌙 Dark mode only support

 ---